tingley/okapi-ant/README.md

   `<okapi:post-translate srcLang="en-us" />`.
 - If your source strings contain leading or trailing whitespace, you may have to adjust OmegaT's handling of whitespace in order to get perfect matches.
+- Correct handling of inline codes requires OmegaT 3.1.0 or later, with Options > External TMXs > Use XML for standalone tags turned ON.

 Issues
 ------